 “If you wonder why I’m acting this weird, giggling out of nowhere and all” she says, “it’s because I’ve never imagined I could feel this way about someone.”

 “Is that so?”
 I ask as I play with her hair.
-“And who is the lucky girl or boy?”
+“And who is the lucky person?”

 “Well, I really can’t believe we’ve been dating for over a year.
 And I’ve never felt, with no one else, the way I feel around you.
-You’ve been the first person, besides mum, I’ve ever loved with my whole heart, and I’ve loved you since the first time we went on camping with her.
-You’ve been my dream girl since then.
+You’ve been the first person, besides mum, I’ve ever loved wholeheartedly, and I’ve loved you since the first time we went on camping with her.
 And when you left for Santa Fe, I thought I would never see you again.
-Slowly, I was giving up any hopes, and when mum died, they completely faded away.”
+Slowly, I was giving up any hopes, and when mum died, they completely faded away like puff.”

 “There wasn’t a moment, during those two years, in which I hadn’t been thinking of you, Val.
 Somehow I was trying to keep believing you’d find your way back to me.
-And you did, and even though we didn’t start over on the right foot, we kept fighting and fighting until everything between us started coming out effortlessly.”
+And you did, and even though we didn’t start over on the right foot, we kept fighting and fighting to make things work until everything between us started coming out effortlessly.”

 “I assume back then I hoped you’d give me a second chance, at least to be your friend” she confesses, and I swear I can hear her sobbing.
-“But never had I imagined I would fall deeper, harder, madly in love with you all over again, or with anyone, after what I had been through during my very first relationship.
+“But never had I imagine I would fall deeper, harder, madly in love with you all over again, or with anyone, after what I had been through during my relationship with you-know-who...
 You’ve given me more than just a second chance with you...
-You’ve given me a second chance to believe in love and myself, and that’s the most thoughtful and beautiful thing you’ve ever done for me.”
+You’ve given me a second chance to believe in love and myself, and I still can’t find the right words to express my gratitude.”

 I can’t hold my tears anymore.
-But this time, they are the happy ones, as Val’s.
-As I turn around and rest my back on her lap, I think: we may not be the perfect pair, but we know very well how to make each other smile when we most need it; we know how to keep our feet on the ground when things go south; and most importantly, we really trust each other for everything.
+But this time, they are the happy ones.
+As I turn around and rest my back on her lap, I think: we may not be the perfect pair, but we know very well how to make each other smile when we most need it; we know how to keep each other grounded when things go south; and most importantly, our relationship is built on a very strong foundation of trust and love.
 Yeah, I have never experienced anything like this before, but I’m so sure this is what love really is about.